-Prior to the expiration of an employee's introductory or qualifying period, completed performance appraisal forms must be submitted to the human resources department Human Resources.
+Prior to the expiration of an employee's introductory or qualifying period, completed performance appraisal forms must be submitted to Human Resources.
 Original appointees must obtain an appraisal of successful or better to complete the period.
 Failure to obtain an evaluation of acceptable or better shall result in dismissal or extension of the introductory period as provided in Article 6.